Multimodal Prototype-Enhanced Network for Few-Shot Action Recognition: Related Work

 \textbf{Multimodal-based methods.} The objective of these methods is to use multimodal information to assist classification.
 AMeFu-Net~\cite{fu2020depth} introduces depth information as another modality to assist classification.
-CMMN~\cite{zhang2020few-} also uses the semantic information of label texts as ours and is similar to our multimodal setting.
-However, it fails to apply a feature extractor with a good multimodal initialization and ignores the importance of prototypes.
-CPMT~\cite{huang2022compound} uses object features as multimodal information and proposes a compound prototype-matching strategy.
-Thus, CPMT can be regarded as a multimodal-based method with a prototype-based design.
-Our work also uses multimodal information and further computes representative prototypes.
-Furthermore, we notice the remarkable effect of the semantic information of label texts and the prototype-enhanced strategy.
+CMMN~\cite{zhang2020few-} also uses the semantic information of label texts as ours and is similar to our multimodal setting, while it fails to apply a feature extractor with a good multimodal initialization.
+CPMT~\cite{huang2022compound} uses object features as multimodal information and proposes a compound matching strategy, and achieves good performance.
+Recently, some works have paid attention to the combination of multimodal information and prototypes: CLIP-FSAR~\cite{wang2023clip} uses a video-text contrastive objective and MA-CLIP~\cite{xing2023multimodal} adds lightweight adapters to adapt the CLIP model to the few-shot action recognition task.
+Our work also uses multimodal information and computes representative prototypes.
+Furthermore, we pay more attention on the remarkable effect of the prototype-enhanced strategy and defines Prototype Similarity Difference (PRIDE) to verify the improvement on the prototype level.